Νεκρομαντειον Εφυρας

 8th century BC described by Homer.

-late 4th century BC building errected.
+late 4th century BC building erected.

 167 BC burned down by the Romans.